naiyoma/docs-fern/fern/api/docs/compiler/fern-generate.md

 ## Name

-Each generator has a unique name, e.g. `fernapi/fern-typescript-node-sdk`.
+Each generator has a unique name, e.g., `fernapi/fern-typescript-node-sdk`.

 ```yaml generators.yml
 groups: